Federer on GOAT debate in AP Interview: How can you compare?

 This is a carousel.
 Use Next and Previous buttons to navigate

-2 of6 Switzerland's Roger Federer attends a training session ahead of the Laver Cup tennis tournament at the O2 in London, Wednesday, Sept.
+2 of6 Switzerland's Roger Federer, right, attends a training session ahead of the Laver Cup tennis tournament at the O2 in London, Wednesday, Sept.
 21, 2022.
 Federer appeared earlier at a news conference to discuss his retirement from professional tennis at age 41 after a series of knee operations.
-He will close his career with a doubles match at the Laver Cup on Friday .
+He will close his career with a doubles match at the Laver Cup on Friday.
 Kin Cheung/AP Show More Show Less 3 of6

 4 of6 Switzerland's Roger Federer attends a training session ahead of the Laver Cup tennis tournament at the O2 in London, Wednesday, Sept.
 21, 2022.
 Federer appeared earlier at a news conference to discuss his retirement from professional tennis at age 41 after a series of knee operations.
 He will close his career with a doubles match at the Laver Cup on Friday .
 Kin Cheung/AP Show More Show Less

-5 of6 Switzerland's Roger Federer, right, attends a training session ahead of the Laver Cup tennis tournament at the O2 in London, Wednesday, Sept.
+5 of6 Switzerland's Roger Federer smiles during a media conference ahead of the Laver Cup tennis tournament at the O2 in London, Wednesday, Sept.
 21, 2022.
-Federer appeared earlier at a news conference to discuss his retirement from professional tennis at age 41 after a series of knee operations.
-He will close his career with a doubles match at the Laver Cup on Friday.
+Federer will meet with the media Wednesday to discuss walking away from the game at age 41 after 20 Grand Slam titles.
 Kin Cheung/AP Show More Show Less

 6 of6